 |4 Tenacity of the Millenith||Only works if you are able to stay at melee range or properly snapshot the buff.
 Qiqi can provide 20% ATK for the team, which isn’t insignificant.|

 |4 Maidens / 2 Maidens 2 Gladiator’s Finale||The only caveat-less option, but also possesses no team buff ability.
 This works if you don’t really need any of the above buffs and want a smoother run.|

-The main stats and sub stats of Qiqi, due to her scaling providing sufficient healing regardless of investment, is mostly irrelevant.
+The main stats and sub stats of Qiqi, due to her scaling providing sufficient healing regardless of investment, are mostly irrelevant.
 Therefore, if you use Qiqi in your team in this capacity, you should prioritise set bonuses over anything else.

 The weapon choice of Qiqi in this situation is mostly irrelevant, as most of them are simply varying degrees of ATK% in the specific case of Qiqi, with no real significant difference.
 For the cheapest option, go for prototype rancour or the flute, although any levelled weapon works.

-However, if you are using a set whose bonus is triggered on ‘triggering a reaction’ or ‘hitting an enemy with your skill’, sac sword is ideal here to supply more healing opportunities as well as having better uptime on said buffs.
-Alternatively, Qiqi can use fav sword to decrease the er requirement of teammates, directly translating to more damage.
+However, if you are using a set whose bonus is triggered on ‘triggering a reaction’ or ‘hitting an enemy with your skill’, Sac Sword is ideal here to supply more healing opportunities as well as having better uptime on said buffs.
+Alternatively, Qiqi can use Fav Sword to decrease the er requirement of teammates, directly translating to more damage.